eborden/json-msg-pack/README.md

   weighFunction "msgpack" pickleMsgPck testData
 ~~~

-Weigh doesn't have standard reporting for `weighFunc`, so we've written a bit of IO to display our results.
+Weigh doesn't have standard reporting for `weighFunc`, so we've written a bit of `IO` with `putStrLn` to display our results.

 ### Payload Size
 Message Pack is a binary format, so it should be more compact than JSON.
 We can prove this by simply encoding our test data and asking for the `length` of the resulting `ByteString`.